pranjal6314/Secure-File-Storage-Using-Hybrid-Cryptography/README.md

 # Secure-File-Storage-Using-Hybrid-Cryptography

-## Objective: To Achieve a secure plateform for storing of files on Cloud using Hybrid Cryptography.
+## Objective: To Achieve a secure plateform for storing of files using Hybrid Cryptography.

 # Methodology